This article contains references to sexual harassment and assault.

 Maureen & Sidney Prescott Pre-Scream 3

 Maureen was a mysterious and heavily scrutinized figure—the subject of whispers around Woodsboro because of her sexual encounters with Mr. Loomis and several other men.
-Horror movie-obsessed deviant Billy Loomis unfairly placed the sole blame for his parents’ breakup on Maureen, which led to him spearheading her rape and murder.
+Horror movie-obsessed deviant Billy Loomis unfairly placed the sole blame for his parents’ breakup on Maureen, which led to him spearheading her murder.

 It’s a reflection of how women are treated in real life when it comes to their sexual choices.
 They are often painted as the enemy with people affixing negative labels to them like “slut” and “whore.”
 A “kills mistress” Google search reveals tons of stories about women who were murdered in various infidelity scandals.
 Meanwhile, due to society’s double standards about sex, men are rarely called derogatory names or judged as heavily for their sexual histories.